anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 AND assert the status 200(OK) along with updated as well as non-updated fields
 ```

-To write a test-case for the above CRUD operation scenario is quite easy, just your IDE's **JSON editor is enough** to hook these steps.
+To write a test-case for the above CRUD operation scenario is quite easy using [Zerocode](https://github.com/authorjapps/zerocode/blob/master/README.md#hello-world), just your IDE's **JSON editor is enough** to hook these steps.
 Example of `POST` and `GET` step would look like below(simple and clean)

 <img width="624" alt="post_get_user" src="https://user-images.githubusercontent.com/12598420/47145467-bc089400-d2c1-11e8-8707-8e2d2e8c3127.png">